 - 5.15 This policy replaces Policy 5 of the made Plan by bringing up to date the key development principles.
 The land area remains the same a combination of two adjoining sites 'Blastreat' and 'Greenhurst' the first of which remains occupied by an industrial use and the second of which remains derelict.
 It operates in tandem with Policy AR5 in respect of managing the effects of development proposals on the local heritage value of part of the site. - 5.16 At the time of the made Plan, there was uncertainty as to whether or not a development proposal would come forward, hence its Policy 5 signalled the support for a suitable redevelopment scheme rather than it being included as one of the site allocations in its Policy 4.
 Since then, proposals have been made but are not considered to be in conformity with the made policy as they comprise a significantly higher number of dwellings (46 no.) and only a single type of dwelling type and tenure, i.e. sheltered flats. - 5.17 The new housing stock evidence for the town (see §5.13) highlights the increasing importance of achieving a mix of dwelling types on this site.
 To this end, and together with policies AR2 and AR4, this policy also seeks a mix of dwelling types but with an emphasis on meeting the needs of smaller households.
 This may in part mean 'downsizing' households but, given the demographic data and key objective of the plan to address the matter, the policy requires proposals to show that primary consideration in the dwelling mix has been given to first time buyer and renter households. - 5.18 Since the making of the Plan, more is now known of the local heritage value of the 'Blastreat' site and its former use as part of the larger complex of buildings on Fitzalan Road and Queen Street that formed the Swallow Brewery.
 The policy therefore cross-references to the need for proposals to have regard to the provisions of Policy AR5, which identifies the remaining Brewery building on this site as a non-designated heritage asset. - 5.19 The SEA and HRA work has identified the key constraints of the land and more detailed policy requirements are now made to ensure the potential for adverse environmental effects are avoided or successfully mitigated.
-In respect of managing flood risk, the separate Site Assessment Report notes that the sequential and exception tests were met by the made Policy 5 and there has been no change in the flood risk status of the land or to the proposal to require any modification to those tests.
-The viability testing of the original Policy 5 indicated that a scheme of approx. 24 dwellings (at 60 dph) that incorporated elements of the former brewery building may be viable.
+Specific attention is drawn to the need for proposals to consider the local habitat of Bewick's Swans within the biodiversity strategy, as recommended by the HRA technical report.
+In respect of managing flood risk, the separate Site Assessment Report notes that the sequential and exception tests were met by the made Policy 5 and there has been no change in the flood risk status of the land or to the proposal to require any modification to those tests. - 5.20 The viability testing of the original Policy 5 indicated that a scheme of approx. 24 dwellings (at 60 dph) that incorporated elements of the former brewery building may be viable.
 Although the density is relatively high for the town, there is precedent in the vicinity of the site for some flatted accommodation of this type that has not significantly harmed the character of the Arundel Conservation Area or the setting of the town.
 More recently, ADC included the land in its Local Plan Viability Study of January 2017, and this also concluded that a scheme of this type would be viable, taking into account all of the policy provisions of the Local Plan.
-The viability or otherwise of individual proposals which come forward within the Plan period will be a detailed matter to be determined by the District Council based on its specific design and costs.